Eman Samy Diyab

 Lab #3

-Chapter #3 cont.: Selection via calculation explained with the first examples.
+Chapter #3 cont.: Selection via calculation explained with 2 examples.

 • Factor: smaller is easier.